hackclub/hackclub/workshops/online-pong/README.md

 Most games have at least one or more *game loop*, that is, a chunk of code composed of an update and drawing function, or maybe a function to calculate physics, etc, that runs as frequently as possible while a game is running (this frequency is known as the frame rate and is often 60 times per second).
 We need one of these in this game to update the position of the pong ball and rackets every frame, and check to see if a player is holding down one of the arrow keys.

 Also, the HTML canvas is quite literally a "canvas" in the sense that you can't adjust the position of something (like a player) or remove something from the canvas (you can only add things) - instead, you have to clear the whole canvas and redraw every object on it, each with their new updated positions.
 This is the main thing the game loop will be responsible for.

 We will create a function called "loop", which we will pass to a built in browser function called `requestAnimationFrame`. requestAnimationFrame registers a function to be called as soon as possible before the browser repaints the page (which happens roughly 60 times per second on most displays), and because we can call it over and over again at the end of each loop it's the perfect place to call our game loop to make our game graphics appear as smooth as possible (however it won't eliminate lag).

 It's also important to keep track of when exactly the loop runs every time, so that we can calculate how many milliseconds it's been since the loop last ran.
 This is a concept known as "delta time" and it's extremely important for ensuring smooth, consistent gameplay regardless of how fast a player's computer is.
 For example, if a player moves 10 pixels every frame, then they would move faster on faster computers, but multiplying their speed by the delta time would make sure their speed is always consistent.
 Fortunately, `requestAnimationFrame` passes the number of milliseconds since the window was loaded into the loop function, which we can use to calculate the delta time.

+Each time the loop runs, we will check to see if the player is holding down the left or right arrow.
+For our purposes, we can simply assume that the user has been holding the left or right key down since the last loop ran, and we can use delta time (the time since the last time the loop was called) to calculate how many pixels the racket should move.
+So, if the player is holding one of the keys down when the loop runs, we can take deltatime and divide it by 2 to make racket movement a little slower (so, holding the left key down for one second = 1000ms/2 = 500 = the racket moves 500 pixels to the left), and we'll use `room.send` to send it to the server using Colyseus, where it will be handled by a method we'll write later.

 We'll also add a function called `draw`, where we will eventually place all the code for drawing the rackets and pong ball to the screen.
 However, we don't want to draw anything unless the game has started, so we will only call the `draw` function from the loop if `room.state.gameStarted` is true (we will add room state later).